 The Bournemouth, Dorset and Poole Waste Plan sets out the strategic vision and objectives for waste planning and the spatial strategy and core policies, as well as development management policies, for waste development in the sub-region.
-The Draft Waste Plan includes a series of site options for meeting the identified needs.
+The Draft Waste Plans 2015 and 2016 include a series of site options and emerging preferred site allocations to meet the identified needs.